ruyadorno/checkbower/README.md

 checkbower is a small [Node.js](http://nodejs.org/) module to help you verify wether a given [bower.json](https://github.com/bower/bower.json-spec) file is valid, containing at the very least a name and a [semver](http://semver.io/) valid version number.

 It also runs as a small command-line tool to help you verify your bower.json file in a day-to-day basis.
+Ideal to integrate in a pre-commit hook.

 ## Setup